Woods vs. Hybrid

 of Golf Swing Instruction, Instant Golf®

-the Holidays on tap, many recreational golfers worldwide will
+a time when many recreational golfers worldwide will be looking

 you know that just